-Born and raised in London, England, Matt Alexander has spent the last seven years living in Dallas, Texas.
+Born and raised in London, England, Matt Alexander currently resides in Dallas, Texas.

-Educated at Southern Methodist University in Dallas, Texas, Matt graduated with a B.A.
-Honors Distinction in English Literature and minors in History, Honors Computer Science, and Pre-Law.
+Educated at Southern Methodist University, Matt graduated with a Bachelor of Arts (with Distinction) in English Literature.
+He also pursued studies in History, Computer Science (Honors), Politics, and Law.

-Matt's writing has appeared and been cited in, amongst many others, CNN, The Financial Times, Forbes, Fortune, The Guardian, NBC, and PBS.
-Matt also has a column dedicated to startups and business analysis in Texas' PaperCity magazine.
+Amongst many other outlets, Matt's writing and insight has been cited by CNN, The Financial Times, Forbes, Fortune, The Guardian, NBC, and PBS.
+He also sporadically produces columns for a number of lifestyle magazines in the U.S. and Europe.